mvicenzi/pmt-calibration/pmt-thresholds-baselines/README.md

 # Instructions

-This folder contains the script `makeConfigurationWithBaselineThreshold.sh` that takes an existing configuration placed in the `basedir` directory and creates another one in the `workdir` directory, setting new baselines and thresholds for the PMT digitizers.
+This folder contains the script `makeConfigurationWithBaselineThreshold.sh` that takes an existing configuration placed in the `./basedir` directory and creates another one in the `./workdir` directory, setting new baselines and thresholds for the PMT digitizers.

 ## Setting up
 The code requires some specific python libraries, so the advice is to set up a python environment in which to install everything.
 To do so: